 Many members of Chambers have gone on to hold judicial office.
 Sir Nicholas Pumfrey was appointed in 1997 to the Chancery Division of the High Court, subsequently becoming the senior specialist Patents Judge and, in November 2007, the first member of Chambers to be appointed a Lord Justice of Appeal.

-The most recent past Head of Chambers, Sir Christopher Floyd QC, was appointed to the Chancery Division (to succeed Sir Nicholas Pumfrey) in November 2007.
+The most recent past Head of Chambers, Sir Christopher Floyd QC, was appointed to the Chancery Division (to succeed Sir Nicholas Pumfrey) in November 2007 and in 2012 he was elevated to the Court of Appeal.
 Sir Richard Arnold QC was appointed to the Chancery Division in October 2008.
+His Honour Judge Hacon was appointed as the first presiding Judge of the Intellectual Property Enterprise Court in December 2013 and in 2015 Henry Carr QC joined the High Court bench.
 Mr Justice Anthony Rogers, a junior member of Chambers in the early 1970s, is now Vice President of the Hong Kong Court of Appeal.
 Members of Chambers have been appointed to the Boards of Appeal at the European Patent Office and Peter Ford was the first Judge of the Patents County Court.

 One of Chambers’ first senior clerks was Mr Foot.
 He was succeeded by Walter Boulton, and in turn by Roy Nicholls.
 Frances Smith, Rochelle Haring, Martyn Nicholls have since all held or shared that post.
 Our present senior clerk is Ashley Carr.